 Judith received her B.A. in Cultural Anthropology from the University of Chicago, Phi Beta Kappa.
-She holds a Master of Fine Arts degree and a Doctorate in Somatic (Bodymind) Education.
 Judith is a nationally certified Somatic Therapist and a certified Neuromuscular Therapist with extensive training in deep tissue, St. John, Healing Touch, Mitzvah, Rehabilitative Body Therapy, and psyche-soma methods.

-As a professional dancer-choreographer, Judith Hendin performed with some of the world's leading companies, including Pilobolus.
+As a professional dancer-choreographer, Judith Hendin performed with some of the world's leading companies, including Pilobolus and Danny Grossman (see photo of Grossman's Ecce Homo).
 Known for her dramatic and comic portrayals, she appeared as a featured dancer in television specials and at dance festivals throughout North America.
-The recipient of several major performance and choreographic grants, she produced critically acclaimed theater pieces, including a ballet based on ancient sacred sites in Britain and performances built on the metaphysical poetry of T.S.
+The recipient of several major performance and choreographic grants, she produced critically acclaimed theater pieces, including a ballet based on ancient sacred sites in Britain, and performances based on the metaphysical poetry of T.S.
 Eliot.
-(Dance Reviews)
+(Read glowing Dance Reviews.)